 How much of Volvo Car's capital expenditure (CAPEX) is eligible under the EU Taxonomy?

 In 2024, Volvo Car reported that SEK 63.10 billion of its capital expenditure (CAPEX) was eligible under the EU Taxonomy, representing 95% of the company's total CAPEX.
 Of this amount, SEK 15.11 billion (23% of total CAPEX) was classified as Taxonomy-aligned.
-This means that 72% of Volvo Car's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 72% of Volvo Car's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Volvo Car's eligible CAPEX is aligned with the EU Taxonomy?